White Tiger (Angela del Toro)

 Angela del Toro is a character appearing in American comic books published by Marvel Comics.
 Created by Brian Michael Bendis and Alex Maleev, the character first appeared in Daredevil vol. 2 #58 (March 2004).
 Angela del Toro is the fourth incarnation of White Tiger.
 She is the niece of Hector Ayala and Ava Ayala.

-Angela del Toro appears in the Marvel Cinematic Universe television series Daredevil: Born Again (2025), played by Camila Rodriguez.
+Angela del Toro / White Tiger appears in the Marvel Cinematic Universe television series Daredevil: Born Again (2025–present), played by Camila Rodriguez.

 Publication history

 Angela del Toro debuted in the fifty-eight issue of the 1998 Daredevil series, created by writer Brian Michael Bendis and artist Alex Maleev.
 She later appeared in the 2006 White Tiger series, her first solo comic book series, by Tamora Pierce, Timothy Liebe, and Philippe Briones.